-Although this is one way to garner engagement from millennials, it is definitely not the only way to connect with them.
-As addicted to social media as those 20-something year olds seem to be, it’s not their only digital focus.
-In fact, millennials spend just as much time, if not more, diving into their inbox everyday.
+Although this is one way to garner engagement from millennials, it’s not the only way to effectively connect with them.
+Although most of these 20-something year-olds are captivated by social media, it isn’t their only digital focus.
+In fact, millennials spend just as much time, if not more, diving into their email inbox each day.

-If you’re interested in email marketing and you want to market to millennials, then you should be salivating right now.
-However, you shouldn’t assume that simply sending emails to that demographic is necessarily going to have any impact.
-Engagement with millennials requires a lot more tact and depth if you truly want to resonate with them.
+If you’re interested in email marketing and looking to market to millennials, don’t assume that simply sending messages is going to have any impact.
+Engagement with the Gen Y group requires much more tact and depth if you truly want to resonate with them.

-If you want millennials to get excited about what you are offering then you need to demonstrate that you are offering them something exclusive.
-Millennials know how to take care of themselves in the digital realm, so what’s the reason for them to listen to you?
+If you want millennials to get excited about what you’re offering, you need to demonstrate the exclusivity of your emails.
+The benefits, prizes or information you’re extending to them should seem exclusive to only them and only through receiving that email.
+Millennials already know how to take care of themselves in the digital realm, so why should they listen to you?

-Millennials (like everyone else) have short attention spans, but they are also very creative as a generation.
-They like to be engaged and act in a way that makes them feel like they are contributing to the creation of something bigger than themselves.
+Millennials are known for being influential, creative and are seriously creative as a generation.
+They like to be engaged and act in a way that makes them feel like they’re contributing to the creation of something bigger than themselves.